MuhtasimTanmoy/notebook/security/encrypted messaging.md

+# Encrypted Messaging

-# OTR
+## OTR
 - Off the record
 - As OTR sessions existed between exactly two clients, the chat history would not be synchronized across other clients of the involved parties.
-Furthermore, OTR chats were only possible if both participants were online at the same time, due to how the rolling key agreement scheme of OTR worked.
-This one not used now.
-Repalced by siognal protocol.
+- Furthermore, OTR chats were only possible if both participants were online at the same time, due to how the rolling key agreement scheme of OTR worked.
+- This one not used now.
+Replaced by siognal protocol.

-# Signal protocol
+## Signal Protocol
 - Prekey bundle
     - `IPKb`
         - Identity public key bundle